hurtn/ranger-migration/deployment.md

 3. Enable managed identity of the function app if you are not using the service principal. https://docs.microsoft.com/en-us/azure/app-service/overview-managed-identity?tabs=dotnet#add-a-system-assigned-identity

+3.5 If you require private networking then at this point you may need to upgrade your storage account from gen1 to gen2.
+Click on the configuration blade and click the upgrade button.
+This will allow you to create private endpoints to the storage account for the function app running within the vnet.

 4. __SQL Managed Instance Database__ to store the Ranger policies and create a single database.
 5. If you wish to use the managed identity of the Function App as a database user then: